Matt Kenseth: 2011

-During the third race of the 2011 season, Kenseth secured the fifth pole of his career by setting a new track record at Las Vegas Motor Speedway.
+During the third race of the 2011 season, Kenseth secured his fifth career pole by setting a new track record at Las Vegas Motor Speedway.
 A few races later, he ended a 76-race winless streak by winning at Texas Motor Speedway on April 9, 2011.
 Kenseth also claimed victory at the FedEx 400 at Dover International Speedway.
 A late caution prompted Kenseth and crew chief Jimmy Fennig to gamble with a two-tire pit stop instead of four, a strategy that proved decisive as Kenseth secured his second win in five races.
 Later in the season, Kenseth earned his third win at the Bank of America 500 at Charlotte Motor Speedway after qualifying for the Chase for the Sprint Cup.
 However, his hopes for a second championship were derailed by multiple on-track incidents with Brian Vickers.

 In the Nationwide Series, on May 28, 2011, Kenseth won the Top Gear 300 at Charlotte while filling in for Trevor Bayne.
 Kenseth passed teammate Carl Edwards with two laps remaining to secure victory in his only Nationwide Series start that season.